latenitefilms/MarkerToolbox/docs/how-to-use.md

 ![_Screenshot of Marker Toolbox_](static/marker-options.png)

-These settings allow you to add the Username, Replies and Date Added to the Marker name within Final Cut Pro, and the Timeline Index:
+These settings allow you to add the Author, Replies and Date Added to the Marker name within Final Cut Pro, and the Timeline Index:

 ![_Screenshot of Marker Toolbox_](static/marker-options-ticked.png)

-These settings should be applied **before** you import a CSV.
-If you change them, you should import your CSV again for the FCPXML to be updated.
+These settings should be applied **before** you import a CSV/JSON.
+If you change them, you should import your CSV/JSON again for the FCPXML to be updated.

+In Marker Toolbox v1.0.1, The frame rate you select is the **Settings** panel is also used for CSV/JSON files (as opposed to defaulting to 25fps).

 ---